Struggling to get interviews?

 - Phone number

-- City and state (if relevant)
+- City and state

 - LinkedIn profile (optional)

-- Website or portfolio (optional)
+- Website (optional)

 Biology major with hands-on laboratory research experience and strong analytical skills seeking an entry-level data analyst position.
 Proficient in Excel, R, and statistical analysis through academic coursework and a summer research internship.
 Eager to apply scientific methodology and data interpretation skills to help organizations make evidence-based decisions.

-3. Substitute work experience with any relevant experience
+3. Outline any relevant experience you have

 Research Intern